Moroxi/Task-1.-HTML.-The-Foundations-of-Web-Design/README.md

-# Timeline App - Stage 1
+# Timeline App

-This is the foundational structure (Stage 1) of a timeline web application.
+This is the foundational structure of a timeline web application.

 ## Contents